feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

     ((522, 15), (131, 15))

 Now, we set up :class:`SelectByInformationValue()`.
-We will pass seven categorical variables to the parameter :code:`variables`.
-The transformer confirms that these variables exist within the dataset and that the variables are categorical.
+We will pass six categorical variables to the parameter :code:`variables`.
 We will set the parameter :code:`threshold` to `0.2`.
-We see from the abovementioned table that an IV score of 0.2 signifies medium predictive power.
+We see from the above mentioned table that an IV score of 0.2 signifies medium predictive power.

 .. code:: python

     sel = SelectByInformationValue(
-        variables=['A1', 'A6', 'A7', 'A9', 'A10', 'A12', 'A13'],
+        variables=['A1', 'A6', 'A9', 'A10', 'A12', 'A13'],
         threshold=0.2,
-        ignore_format=False,
-        confirm_variables=False,
     )

-    sel.fit(X_train, X_test)
+    sel.fit(X_train, y_train)

 With :code:`fit()`, the transformer:

  - calculates the WoE for each variable
  - calculates the the IV for each variable
- - identifies the variables that have an IV score below the passed threshold
+ - identifies the variables that have an IV score below the threshold

 In the attribute :code:`variables_`, we find the variables that were evaluated: